 It has been seen that Osteosarcoma In Dogs is far more prevalent in male that female canines.
 Considering this information, it still remains that the prospect of developing osteosarcoma is higher both in females who have been desexed less than 12 months old and males who were also desexed in their lifespan leading up to the first 12 months since birth, in comparison to canines which weren’t spayed.
 It now appears to be a consensus among well respected veterinarians that sex hormones can assist and aid in mitigation against this particular disease.

-Most common symptom of osteosarcoma in dogs can be a walking disability and can occasionally exhibit a swollen area where the tumor has been detected.
+This can be a walking disability and can occasionally exhibit a swollen area where the tumor has been detected.
 The walking difficulty can be one of two prospective reasons: Firstly, it could be because of periosteal inflammation, fractures of a micro size or fractures of a pathologic nature.
 If presence of swelling is seen then it is likely due to extension of the tumor into the surrounding soft tissues.
 A common symptom in dogs with osteosarcoma of mandibular (lower jaw bone) and orbital site is dysphasia which is difficulty in swallowing.
 Dogs which present with tumors in the skull or vertebrae will almost always display a deficit in the neurologic area of the dog’s brain.
 Dogs who present problems of pelvic masses potentially suffer from a condition known as dyschezia which will exhibit signs of difficulties with defecating.